openbmc/openbmc/upstream-layers/yocto-docs/documentation/what-i-wish-id-known.rst

    * deal with corporate proxies
    * add a package to an image
-   * understand the difference between a recipe and package
+   * understand the difference between a recipe and a package
-   * build a package by itself and why that's useful
+   * build a package by itself and understand why that's useful
    * find out what packages are created by a recipe
    * find out what files are in a package
    * find out what files are in an image
-   * add an ssh server to an image (enable transferring of files to target)
+   * add an SSH server to an image (enable transferring of files to target)
    * know the anatomy of a recipe
    * know how to create and use layers
    * find recipes (with the :oe_layerindex:`OpenEmbedded Layer index <>`)
-   * understand difference between machine and distro settings
+   * understand the difference between MACHINE and DISTRO settings
    * find and use the right BSP (machine) for your hardware
-   * find examples of distro features and know where to set them
+   * find examples of DISTRO features and know where to set them
-   * understanding the task pipeline and executing individual tasks
+   * understand the task pipeline and how to execute individual tasks
    * understand devtool and how it simplifies your workflow
    * improve build speeds with shared downloads and shared state cache
    * generate and understand a dependency graph